 Amend the bill further, SECTION 3.A., by striking Section 61-3-110(A), (B), and (C) and inserting:

 (A) An alcohol server or manager must complete alcohol server training and obtain an alcohol server certificate pursuant to the provisions of this chapter.
 If an alcohol server or manager does not have a current alcohol server certificate at the time of employment in that capacity, then the licensee or permittee must provide alcohol server training within one-hundred-twentythirty calendar days of employment.
-An alcohol server shall not be mentally or physically impairedintoxicated by alcohol, drugs, or controlled substances while serving alcohol on behalf of the licensee.
+An alcohol server shall not be mentally or physically impaired or intoxicated by alcohol, drugs, or controlled substances while serving alcohol on behalf of the licensee.

-(B) A permittee or licensee shall maintain at all times on its permitted or licensed premises physical or electronic copies of the alcohol server certificates for the permittee or licensee,its managers, and alcohol servers for the duration of employment.
+(B) A permittee or licensee shall maintain at all times on its permitted or licensed premises physical or electronic copies of the alcohol server certificates for permittee or licensee,its managers, and alcohol servers for the duration of employment.
 Copies of the alcohol server certificate must be made available, upon request, to the department, the division, or the agents and employees of each.
 For the purposes of enforcement of the provisions of this chapter,:

 (1) a permittee or licensee must also make available to the department or the division, when requested, the hire date of ana manager or alcohol server began employment in the capacity: and